You are currently viewing The 10 Ferrari Open-Top Convertibles Of All Time

 This convertible Ferrari had put forward a 550 Barchetta Pininfarina in the celebration of its top motoring period.
 It was introduced in 2000 to mark Pininfarina’s 70th anniversary.
 For this limited edition, the price range was high.

-It comes with a front-mounted 5-liter V12 engine that crosses 60 mph within 4.4 seconds and gets to a speed of 186 mph.
+The 550 Barchetta Pininfarina comes with a front-mounted 5-liter V12 engine that crosses 60 mph within 4.4 seconds and gets to a speed of 186 mph.
 The horsepower is recorded as 485 hp.
-Its performance is impressive but the standout feature is its design.
-It was built with minimalism – no permanent roof for fair-weather driving.

-Though it’s newer than the classic Ferrari, it’s a collector’s item because of the limited 448 units.
+Though it’s newer than other classic Ferraris, it has become a collector’s item because of the limited 448 units.

 Ferrari F60 America